 CellarPro's 6000S-EC cooling units (1/2 Ton Nominal) are engineered for wine cellars up to 1,500* cubic feet in both commercial and residential wine cellars.

-Performance testing shows that this unit maintains optimal cellar temperature and humidity conditions in extreme conditions up to 110°F more effectively than similar units from competing brands.
-6000S units also are significantly quieter than comparable units from other brands.
+Performance testing shows that this unit maintains optimal cellar temperature and humidity conditions in extreme conditions up to 110F more effectively than similar units from competing brands.
+6000S-EC units use energy-efficient EC fans in the evaporator and are significantly quieter than comparable units from other brands.
 Visit our Learning Center for data tables, performance charts and product comparisons among different brands.

-- CellarPro 6000S units are designed to be installed with the evaporator inside the cellar, and the condensing unit in a remote location.
+- CellarPro 6000S-EC units are designed to be installed with the evaporator inside the cellar, and the condensing unit in a remote location.

 - Our Split refrigeration systems offer a choice of wiring:

-- 6000S evaporators cannot be ducted from a remote location and must be located inside the cellar.
+- 6000S-EC evaporators cannot be ducted from a remote location and must be located inside the cellar.

 - When the control panel is difficult to access, we offer a remote control display kit which is wired to the cooling unit and allows the digital display to be mounted inside or outside the cellar.